FrancescoMonaco/PhDPresentation/slides.md

 ---

 # A predictor for hash indices
-Faster ANN search
+Faster ANN Search

 <br>

 - <span v-mark.orange="1"> Setting</span>:
-    Hash indices, structures to answer Approximate Near Neighbor Queries, are used for many downstream tasks like clustering, recommender systems or pattern matching.
+    Hash indices, structures to answer ANN Queries, are used for many downstream tasks like clustering, recommender systems or pattern matching.

     Some hash indices, like PUFFINN*, are data adaptive and don't have a set of parameters to tune, making them more general.